 Practically every Head of Facility Operations would agree that managing their operations is an intricate balancing act – one that is becoming progressively more complex and demanding as technology and market conditions evolve.
-Achieving business goals for higher energy efficiency, enhancing occupant comfort, maximize asset value while tackling the challenges of complex systems, constrained budgets, skills shortage are not sustainable through traditional facility maintenance approaches.
+Achieving business goals for higher energy efficiency, enhancing occupant comfort, and maximizing asset value while tackling the challenges of complex systems, constrained budgets, and skills shortages are not sustainable through traditional facility maintenance approaches.
 Factor in rapidly evolving expectations, accelerated in part by the pandemic, and it’s safe to say that ensuring long-term prosperity in this sector hinges on creating the most proactive, agile, sustainable, and resilient buildings possible.

 Performance and maintenance strategies need to be more digital and remote to be successful.

 Schneider Electric believes that reducing complexity and balancing facility managers’ competing challenges can best be accomplished by deploying more digital and remote technology.
 With maintenance services moving away from the conventional reactive, scheduled, and hands-on approach to more remote, automated, continuous, and proactive strategies, forward-looking companies seek digitally-enabled services to help them achieve their goals.
 As most organizations face increasingly constrained budgets and continuing skills shortages, digital tools to streamline maintenance and improve building performance could be the best or the only viable strategy to ensure facility management targets are met.

 Leading research and consulting firm Verdantix agrees.
 Their report, Schneider Electric Leverages Digital Twin Capabilities To Enhance Facilities Optimization, examines how the high-tech building asset performance monitoring and maintenance features in EcoStruxure Building Advisor can empower facility operation teams to achieve business goals including, streamlining maintenance, reducing energy and carbon footprints, improving occupant comfort, and extending asset life.